blackfox113/censorshipbypassguide/docs/guide/V2ray.md

 ## Setup: **VLESS + CDN + WS + TLS**

 ### Requirements
-- A domain name (e.g., via Cloudflare)
+- A domain name with cloudflare
 - A **Linux** VPS with port forwarding for 443 and a random port *(Web hosting services like Render or Koyeb can also work; they often include a domain and CDN.)*
 - Basic command-line skills
+- Root

 ---